geeksforsocialchange/gfsc-v3/content/blog/2019/email-lists/index.md

 Are there some downsides to this method?
 Of course.
 The rest of this article discusses some tips for mitigating these.

-{{ include smallsignup.html custom="Sign up to our email list to receive articles like this directly into your inbox." }}
+{{<smallsignup "Sign up to our email list to receive articles like this directly into your inbox.">}}

 ## Setting up stress-free email